Table of Contents

 • Need to be Clear About the Rules: Clearly state how employees can earn points, redeem rewards, and understand any limitations or conditions.
 Employees are much more likely to follow the “rules” (remember: “simple and clear” is always better than “simple but unclear” or “clear but complicated”) and participate when the “rules” are easy to follow.

-Employee Point Systems Made Easy with OptCulture
+Employee Reward System Made Easy with OptCulture

 • Tailor points to fit your performance metrics, sales targets, or behavior-based rewards.